 As you plan what to say, think about some positive things about the teacher, and the classroom.
 Keep in mind that the teacher is very busy and assume they have your child’s best interests in mind.

 Also keep in mind some things your child does really well at school and some things they need to work on, too.
 This will be helpful for the conversation also.

 Start The Conversation Positively

-Although to be completely honest, at this point in time — the teacher and I just text each other.
-We are in frequent communication, always keeping each other in the loop and always talking about ways to improve J’s success at school.
+And to be completely honest, at this point in time — the teacher and I just text each other.
+We are in frequent communication, always keeping each other in the loop and always talking about ways to improve my son’s success at school.

 This is all relevant even if your child has an IEP in place.
 As your child gets older and changes, programs will need to evolve to remain relevant and meet their current needs so the conversation should never stop.